 • SQL databases can automatically enforce these constraints.
 For example, a row containing a foreign key can only be inserted if it references an existing primary key.
 Vice versa, a row may only be removed if its primary key is not referenced by any foreign key.

 ALTER TABLE table

-ADD CONSTRAINT UNIQUE (field-name,...);
+ADD CONSTRAINT UNIQUE (field-name,...); Any two rows must differ in at least one of the specified fields.

 ALTER TABLE table ADD PRIMARY KEY (field-name,...);